Federal Direct Loan Information

 Replacing Federal Work Study Award

 A student may be able to replace the federal work study award with a Direct Loan, if a student is awarded federal work study and does not plan to use the award for employment.
 The student must have remaining eligibility for the loan increase or loan award.
+The loan awards cannot be more than the annual maximum based on the student's class level.
 Interested students should speak with a financial aid counselor.

 *Conservative borrowing is encouraged.
 You should never borrow more than you can afford to repay.*